Nick's Picks: Survivors of Suicide Loss Day

 Along with education, Best also states that music is key to combating low moods.

-“What music has been in my life is the ultimate weapon against depression, because it forces me out—it forces me to connect with humanity,” says Best.
+"Music has been the ultimate weapon against depression, because it forces me out—it forces me to connect with humanity,” says Best.
 “A couple weeks ago, I played at the Bug Jar, and I was having a rough day the entire day; I played and then sat at the bar with people I didn’t know and just talked to them because they felt like they could connect with me because of the music, and we just chilled out and had drinks and talked about real things.
 That’s why music is like magic to me.”

 For other people suffering from depression, Best suggests finding their own release.

-“Whatever it is, whatever helps you, you have to do it, it's going to be helpful, and you’re going to keep getting it out, and you’re going to keep getting better,” says Best.
+“Whatever it is, whatever helps you, you have to do it, it's going to be helpful, and you’re going to keep getting it out, and you’re going to keep getting better,” he says.
 “You just have to picture it like you ate something bad.
 You just have to get it out and it sucks but it's worth it.”

 To find more information on suicide prevention, warning signs, and risk factors, visit afsp.org/about-suicide.